 The Chair reminded everyone that volunteers were needed to help with planting the new rose bed next weekend.
 The roses would arrive on Thursday and would be safely stored until the weekend.

-Elaine Brown raised the suggestion of having a Spring Plant Fair.
+(Insert NAME) raised the suggestion of having a Spring Plant Fair.
 It was agreed to set up a sub-committee to plan this and report back to the next meeting.
-The sub-committee consists of Elaine Brown, Helen Nowak, Peter Dean and David Singh.
+The sub-committee consists of (Insert NAME), (Insert NAME), (Insert NAME) and (Insert NAME).

 Funding

-The Treasurer confirmed that we had received the £500 grant from the Town Council for the new rose bed
+The Treasurer confirmed that we had received the (Insert VALUE) grant from the Town Council for the new rose bed.
 There is an opportunity to gain extra funding for the park due to us having a “Friends of” group.

 AOB.